-Note - If the mode switch of the operator panel is set to "Locked," setting the secure mode of setpparmode(8) to "on" prevents transmission of a break signal.
+Note - If the mode switch of the operator panel is set to "Locked," setting the break signal transmission suppression of setpparmode(8) to "on" prevents transmission of a break signal.
 For details, see setpparmode(8).

 -p ppar_id Specifies PPAR-ID to which a break signal is to be sent.